anca-elena/anca-elena/README.md

 ### Hi there 👋

-I'm Anca, I'm a third year BSc CS student at Vrije Universiteit Amsterdam. \
+I'm Anca, I'm a first year MSc CompSec student at Vrije Universiteit Amsterdam. \
 You can find me on discord @ alrightcarrots 🥕

 <!--